backdrop-contrib/samlauth/README.md

 This value must get sent from the IdP as an 'attribute' in the SAML response, along with other attributes containing information like the user name and e-mail.
-(SAML also has the concept of "NameID" to use for this unique value instead of attributes, but this Drupal module does not support that yet.)
+(SAML also has the concept of "NameID" to use for this unique value instead of attributes, but this Drupal module does not support that yet.
+If you need this: check whether the saml_sp module works for your use case.)

 To configure the Unique ID and other attributes, you need to know the names of the attributes which the IdP sends in its login assertions.
 If you do not know